trma1big/wfm/README.md

 by default the web interface respond on port 80 ( view .env PORT = 80 HOST = 0.0.0.0 ).
 go to http://localhost.
-the default username is _admin_ with password _password_ (changeIT as soon as possible). view workflow status.
+the default username is _admin_ with password _password_ (changeIT as soon as possible). you will find in _example_ folder 3 bpmn diagram that you can use as starting point ( are the same usable in _BPMn editor_ function)

+view workflow status.
 ![image](https://user-images.githubusercontent.com/44255116/189321073-8f1eaa5f-2b19-46a7-ad50-ce13b352474a.png)

-edit net workflow from template.
+edit workflow from template.
 ![image](https://user-images.githubusercontent.com/44255116/189326578-fd479602-0694-4dd3-a44d-9b842d8dd19a.png)

 # API